Codycody31/changerawr/ideas.md

 - [ ] allow for inviting other staff members to work on the same changelog entry
 - [x] CLI for Changerawr
 - [ ] do stuff with the syncCommit and syncCommitMetadata (no ideas what I could do as of writing)
-- [ ] extend markdown with custom elements (perhaps, can call it Changerawr Universal Markdown Engine) - CUME
+- [x] extend markdown with custom elements (perhaps, can call it Changerawr Universal Markdown engine) - CUM
-- [ ] allow for importing a full changelog.md into changerawr to jump-start a project from existing data. look into canny importing as well.
+- [x] allow for importing a full changelog.md into changerawr to jump-start a project from existing data. look into canny importing as well.